Honeywell: 2015–present

 In May 2019, GoDirect Trade launched as an online marketplace for surplus aircraft parts such as engines, electronics, and APU parts.
 In March 2020, Honeywell announced that its quantum computer is based on trapped ions.
 Its expected quantum volume is at least 64, which Honeywell's CEO called the world's most powerful quantum computer.
 In November 2021, Honeywell announced the spinoff of its quantum division into a separate company named "Quantinuum".

 In March 2023, Honeywell announced Vimal Kapur as its next CEO, effective June 1, 2023.
-In December 2023, Honeywell acquired Carrier Global's security business.
+In December 2023, Honeywell agreed to acquire Carrier Global's security business for approximately $5 billion.

 In February 2024, Honeywell filed a lawsuit against Lone Star Aerospace, Inc., alleging that their software products infringe on five patents.

 On October 1, 2024, Honeywell partnered with Google to integrate data with generative AI with an aim to streamline autonomous operations for its customers.

 On October 8, 2024, it was announced that the company's advanced materials division would be spun-off into a new company.

 On February 6, 2025, it was announced that Honeywell would be spun-off into three independent companies after activist investor Elliott Investment Management who is in favor of the split took a major stake in the company.
 With its aerospace, automation, and previously announced advanced materials segments being split into separate companies.

 On May 22, 2025, the company announced it was acquiring Johnson Matthey's Catalyst Technologies arm for £1.8 billion.

+In October 2025, Honeywell spun of its Advanced Materials business as Solstice Advanced Materials, an independent publicly traded company.

+In June 2026, Honeywell completed the spin-off of its Aerospace business, which began trading independently on the Nasdaq under the ticker HONA as Honeywell Aerospace.
+The remaining company continued as Honeywell Technologies.

+In July 2026, Honeywell Technologies completed its acquisition of Johnson Matthey's Catalyst Technologies business for 1.325 billion.
+The business develops catalysts and process technologies used in areas including chemicals, energy and sustainable fuels.

+In late July 2026, Honeywell Technologies completed its sale of its Warehouse and Workflow Solutions business to American Industrial Partners, creating an independent company focused on warehouse automation and material-handling technology.